Mistresses (American TV series) season 1: April

 Paul's return causes Miranda to stop blackmailing April, and move back to Florida.
 April demands that Paul go with her, but he decides to stay so he can patch things up with April and so he can see their daughter, Lucy.
 When Richard finds out about Paul's decision to stay in town, he decides to talk Paul into leaving.
 Things get out of control and ends with April breaking up with Richard.
 Shortly afterwards, Richard and April rekindle their relationship.
 However, after Lucy temporarily goes missing, April turns to Paul for comfort which rekindles old feelings for her not-so-late husband.

 Left to choose between her relationship with Richard or rekindling her romance with Paul, April decides that she should give Paul another chance and breaks up with Richard for good.
 However, after receiving a phone call from Miranda begging April to have Paul call his son, April tells Paul to go back to Florida.

 Joss

-Joss has been having an affair with her boss, however she breaks it off with him after he tries to get more serious with her.
+Joss has been having an affair with her boss.
+However, she breaks it off with him after he tries to get more serious with her.
 Later, Joss meets new client Alex and strikes up a very close friendship with her.
 Shortly afterward, Joss finds out that her company has been bought out by Olivier, whom Joss can't seem to crack with her charm.

 Unintentionally, Joss convinces Alex to break up with her long-term girlfriend, Sally.
 This causes both Alex and Joss to get even closer, culminating in the two engaging in a friends-with-benefits relationship.
 Alex decides that she can't continue with this arrangement, so Joss and Alex begin dating.
 However, Joss finds it hard to stay away from men and cheats on Alex with her boss, Olivier.
-The two then break up, as they realize that Joss couldn't commit to only women.
+The two then break up, realizing that Joss couldn't commit to only women.